Colorectal cancer is cancer that starts in the large intestine (colon) or the rectum (end of the colon).

 - Unexplained weight loss

-Colon cancer can almost always be caught by colonoscopy in its earliest and most curable stages.
+Colon cancer can almost always be caught by colonoscopy in early stages, when it is most curable.
 All adults age 45 and older should have a colon cancer screening.
 How often you should have screening depends upon the test being used.

 Colon cancer screening can often find polyps before they become cancerous.
 Removing these polyps may prevent colon cancer.